RESEARCH

 Pilot Projects

-Following on from the research, The Pebble Trust is funding two pilot projects run by:-
+Following on from the research, The Pebble Trust funded two pilot projects run by:-

 1/ The Hangleton and Knoll Project/The Trust for Developing Communities

-The pilots will run from October 2022 to October 2024.
+The pilots ran from October 2022 to October 2024.
 Both groups have a lot of experience in and are extremely passionate about working with young men in our city.
-The teams will each receive £100,000 over the two year timespan and they have explored opportunities to share some of the costs so that more of the budget can be directed to the front line effort.
+The teams each received £100,000 over the two year timespan and explored opportunities to share some of the costs so that more of the budget could be directed to the front line effort.

-The two projects have a slight difference in focus in terms of the ages of young men.
-Hangleton and Knoll/TDC is focussed on 14-17 year olds and YMCA/Downslink on 16-22 year olds.
+The two projects had a slight difference in focus in terms of the ages of young men.
+Hangleton and Knoll/TDC was focussed on 14-17 year olds and YMCA/Downslink on 16-22 year olds.